purpose168/xyops/docs/data.md

 - `none` means that **no** processes are killed on abort.
 This is only used for very special cases.
 - `parent` means that only the **parent** process is killed on abort.
 This is the default behavior for new Plugins.
 - `all` means that **all** processes are killed on abort.
 Meaning, xySat will traverse the process tree from the parent process down, and kill everything.

+## Plugin.runner

+This boolean, when `true`, indicates that the job will be running remotely (i.e. not a direct child process of xySat).
+This is only used for Event Plugins.

+The idea is that when a job is running remotely, we cannot monitor system resources for it.
+Also, input and output files simply do not work in these cases (because xySat expects them to be on the local filesystem where it is running).
+The `runner` property tells xyOps (and ultimately xySat) that the job is running remotely out if its reach, and it should not perform the usual process and network monitoring, and file management.
+Those duties get delegated to a tool such as [xyRun](https://github.com/pixlcore/xyrun).

 ## Plugin.notes